 - Apply Now

-Through this program, which works well for both summer and Maymester, you can take one course in the field of business, international relations, or Spanish culture.
+Through this two-week program, which works well for both summer and Maymester, you can take one course in the field of business, international relations, or Spanish culture.
 All courses are taught in English, and classmates will exclusively be other ISA students.
-The courses are taught by host university faculty at the Universidad Internacional Menéndez Pelayo.

-Back to back sessions of this program are available and you can select both sessions when submitting your online application.
+For back-to-back options, this Summer 1 program can be combined with Summer 2.
+You can select both sessions when submitting your online application.
 For more information about this option, please contact your Seville Program Manager.

 Students must have a minimum grade point average of 2.50.